4nanjiang/astro-theme-panda/src/content/now/now.en.md

 I like a book title called "Die If You Don't Go."
 I plan to visit Hong Kong this year to experience different cultures.
 I want to explore more places and am learning English vocabulary using Anki.

 I frequently watch movies, TV series, and anime.
-Just finished "The Last of Us," currently watching "Shōgun" and "Solo Leveling."
+Just finished "The Substance", currently watching "Shōgun" and "Solo Leveling."
 However, I realized one day that without reflection, sharing, and creation, it's merely consumption - not genuine interest or passion.
 Going forward, I'll share my thoughts when I find media I enjoy.

 #### Meeting People